shhaumb/react-redux-subapp/README.md

 4) The location of sub-application's redux state inside main store is decided by the parent application.
 Sub-application doesn't need to worry about it.
 5) Parent app can use multiple isolated instances of sub-application at different places.
+6) Sub-application's saga can be attached and run dynamically.

 ## Install